HMUNACHI/nanodl/README.md

 # Contribution

 This is the first iteration of this project, roughness is expected, contributions are therefore highly encouraged!
-Feel free to fork the repository, create a branch, make your changes, and submit a pull request.
+Follow the recommended steps:

+- Raise the issue/discussion to get second opinions
+- Fork the repository
+- Create a branch
+- Make your changes without ruining the design patterns
+- Write tests for your changes if necessary
+- Install locally with `pip install -e .`
+- Run tests with `python -m unittest discover -s tests`
+- Then submit a pull request from branch.

 Please ensure that your contributions align with the repository's design patterns.
-If you have a problem, please use the discussion section.
-Contributions can be made in the form of writing docs, fixing bugs, implementing papers, writing high-coverage tests, experimenting and submitting real-world examples to the examples section, reporting bugs, or responding to reported issues.
+Contributions can be made in various forms:

+- Writing documentation.
+- Fixing bugs.
+- Implementing papers.
+- Writing high-coverage tests.
+- Experimenting and submitting real-world examples to the examples section.
+- Reporting bugs.
+- Responding to reported issues.

 ## Citing nanodl

 To cite this repository:

 ```
-@software{nanodl2020github,
+@software{nanodl2024github,
   author = {Henry Ndubuaku},
   title = {NanoDL: A Jax-based library for designing and training transformer models from scratch.},
   url = {http://github.com/hmunachi/nanodl},